 DNA extraction by magnetic beads:

 Personally, I had never worked with magnetic bead DNA extraction but I know little about the magnetic bead method of DNA extraction.
-Positively charged magnetic beads attract the negatively charged DNA, finally, the DNA is separated under the magnetic field.
-In this technique also, we have to use the DNA extraction buffer.
+Positively charged magnetic beads attract the negatively charged DNA.
+The DNA is separated under the magnetic field.
+DNA extraction buffer is needed in this technique also.

 CsCl density gradient method of DNA extraction:

-In this method, the DNA is separated based on the density of DNA with the centrifugation.
+In this method, the DNA is separated based on the density of it with the centrifugation.

 In the high-speed centrifugation, at the isopycnic point where the density of the DNA and the gradient (CsCl) become same, the DNA band will appear.